 Remember, in the insurance company’s mind, there is a big difference between “disabled” and “retired.”
 Below are some common situations where you should avoid referring to yourself as retired:

-- When asked for your profession on claim forms.
+- When asked for your profession on disability claim forms.

 - When talking to your doctors or filling out medical paperwork.